 Budgets are adopted on a basis of accounting consistent with accounting principles generally accepted in the United States of America (GAAP) for the General Fund with the exception of salaries and benefits, which are budgeted only to the extent expected to be paid rather than on the modified accrual basis of accounting.
+Also, ad valorem taxes are budgeted only to the extent expected to be received rather than on the modified accrual basis of accounting.
 The Special Revenue Fund budgets on a basis of accounting consistent with GAAP with the exception of salaries and benefits, which are budgeted only to the extent expected to be paid rather than on the modified accrual basis of accounting.
-All other governmental funds adopt budgets on the modified accrual basis of accounting, with the exception of the Capital Projects Fund which adopts project-length budgets.
+All other governmental funds adopt budgets on the modified accrual basis of accounting.
+Capital projects fund adopts project-length budgets.
 All appropriations lapse at fiscal year-end.